Kaiser Permanente vs. Aetna Insurance

 Kaiser Permanente vs. Aetna: Plan Structures

-Kaiser Permanente and Aetna are tied when it comes to the plan structures they offer.
-Both companies can generally provide the same kinds of policies when it comes to who the policies are available to and how coverage works for each policy.
+Kaiser Permanente and Aetna are basically tied when it comes to the plan structures they offer.
+Both companies can generally provide the same kinds of major medical insurance policies ranging from private individual and family plans to government-sponsored health care programs.

 Plan